 When it comes to estate planning, too many people in the Brooklyn area put it off and continue to ignore its importance.
 You may feel like you have plenty of time to sit down and create your estate plans, but there is no guarantee for tomorrow.
-Anything could happen that forces you to change your lifestyle and depend on others for the necessities that you normally do for yourself.
+A lot of things could happen that could force you to change your lifestyle and depend on others for the necessities that you normally do for yourself.
 Those same circumstances could also have an adverse effect on the amount of wealth you have to leave behind to your loved ones.

 Many people think that estate planning is only for the wealthy, but the truth is that anyone can benefit from advance planning about how to distribute their assets after their death.
 If you do not consider this important task prior to becoming elderly, ill or incapacitated, and you pass away without a plan, the state probate courts may take over and decide how to distribute what you leave behind.